 Identify types of hearing disorders.

-Develop and provide patient rehabilitation plans and programs.
+Develop and provide patient rehabilitation plans and

 Contact audio logical research.